 How to detect that your coil is burnt

-It’s easy to learn how to tell when your coil is burnt (done); it just takes practice.
-Burnt hits are one of the leading causes of throat burn, although a coil can be burned for a number of different reasons.
+It’s takes practice learning how to tell when your coil is burnt.
+Burnt hits are one of the leading causes of throat burn.
 If you notice any throat burn, your coil is burned and has to be replaced.

 Although a burnt coil frequently loses its original flavor, the flavor is a better indicator of burntness.
 After a few puffs, the flavor that should initially be experienced during the hit is affected by the taste of a burnt coil, which is frequently unpleasant in the throat.
 In addition, a decrease in vapor output, or a sharp decrease in the vapor generated during vaping, indicates that a coil is burnt.